ozetroc/uControllersJunior/README.md

 ## 02-gpio-cube
 Almost the same example as 01-gpio-wokwi, but with project in STM32CubeIDE There is a possibility to run Wokwi simulator locally with compiled binary from STM32CubeIDE

+## 03-exti-cube
+Simple EXTI interrupt added to flash a diode when button is pressed.